Techabulary

 Hash Function

-A hash function (h(m)) is a tool used in cryptography that accepts an arbitrarily long message (m) as input and maps that message to (what appears to be) a random output that is a fixed size.
-The output is referred to as the hash (h) or message digest.
-Popular examples include SHA-1 and MD-5.
+A hash function is an algorithm used in cryptography that accepts an arbitrarily long message (m) as input and maps that message to (what appears to be) a random output that is a fixed size.
+The output is referred to as the hash or message digest and often written as "H(m)" or "HASH(m)".
+Popular examples include SHA-256 and MD-5.